Vital Information

 Steve Smith and Vital Information is an American jazz fusion group led by drummer Steve Smith.

-The first line-up of Vital Information — Steve Smith (drums), Tim Landers (bass), and Dave Wilczewski (sax) — met in 1971 during their high school years while playing together in the Bridgewater State College Big Band, a Boston area college band under the direction of Vincent Gannon.
+The first line-up of Vital Information — Steve Smith (drums), Tim Landers (bass), and Dave Wilczewski (sax) — met in 1971 during their high school years while playing together in the Bridgewater State College Big Band, a Boston-area college band under the direction of Vincent Gannon.
 By 1977 Smith was touring with Jean-Luc Ponty, Landers with Al Di Meola, and Wilczewski with Freddie Hubbard.
 They reunited annually in Boston with guitarists such as Dean Brown, Daryl Stuermer, or Barry Finnerty to complete the band.
-From 1977–1982 the three man band members wrote many compositions, played a number of gigs, and developed the sound and concept that became the first edition of Vital Information.
+From 1977 to 1982 the three band members wrote many compositions, played a number of gigs, and developed the sound and concept that became the first edition of Vital Information.

 After Smith was in the band Journey for a few years, he signed a contract with Columbia to make his first solo album.
 The group recorded Vital Information (1983), consisting of Landers, Wilczewski, and guitarists Dean Brown and Mike Stern.
 The album was recorded in Warren, Rhode Island in January 1983 and released that summer.
 In September 1983 the band toured the U.S with Dutch guitarist Eef Albers, who was on tour with Miles Davis and Jaco Pastorius.
 At the end of the tour the group returned to Rhode Island and recorded Orion (1984).